Adam-Shawcross/snooker-project/Documentation/README.md

 <a name="improve"></a>
 ## Improvements for the Future

 In future sprints i would like to refine down my code, so that it hits SOLID principles more effectively and cut down on code duplication.
-At this point in time delete is temperemental and does not consistantly work on the front end, in future sprints i would absolutely fix this.
+At this point in time delete is tempremental and does not consistantly work on the front end, in future sprints i would fix this.

 In terms of future developments planned, I have in mind:
+* Restructuring the file system in which jenkins copies my repository(ie jenkinsfile commands and then internally the pathways to scripts as they try a wrong path), as it means localhost currently does not access scripts and css in the right manner
 * Alerts for incorrect data types entered
 * Portals for admins, so only they can change player and tournament data
 * A legends table for players whove retired